 HISTORY OF THE NATIVITY SEASON

-You’ve seen those greeting cards that show Joseph along with Mary on the back of a donkey making their way to Bethlehem in the wintry snow.
+You’ve seen those greeting cards showing Joseph and Mary on the back of a donkey making their way to Bethlehem in the wintry snow.

-Have you ever wondered: could Jesus have been born during the close of the year, perhaps even with snow on the ground?
+Have you ever wondered if Jesus could have been born during the year’s close, perhaps even with snow on the ground?

-Snow is not uncommon in this part of Palestine every 3 or 4 years.
+Snow is not uncommon in this part of Palestine, and it occurs every 3 or 4 years.
 At an elevation of 2,400 feet, Bethlehem is in the desert.
 But desert means dry, not necessarily hot.
 Where I live in Colorado is officially the high desert, and we frequently have snow, although we’re at an elevation of 6,500 feet.

-In early January 2013, there were 12 inches of snow across parts of Palestine, and 16–28 inches of snow fell in Jerusalem in December 2013.
+In January 2022, there was snow in nearby Jerusalem.
 But the Biblical narrative doesn’t say there was snow on the ground.

 As mentioned in our previous article, we don’t know with certainty what time of the year the Nativity occurred.
-Two millennia ago, it was indeed rare to track the specific date of a person’s birth unless they were royalty.
+Two millennia ago, it was rare to track the specific date of birth unless you were royalty.

-Neither the gospel of Matthew nor Luke mentions either a specific year or time of year.
+Neither Matthew’s nor Luke’s gospel mentions a specific year or time of year.
 Even early Christians favored recording the death date of martyrs.
 Matthew ties the Nativity to King Herod, who we know, according to the Jewish historian Flavius Josephus, died in 4 B.C., while Luke associates it with the census during the reign of Emperor Augustus

 “when Publius Sulpicius Quirinius was governor of Syria”